rmrk-team/evm/docs/RMRK/extension/multiAssetAutoIndex/RMRKMultiAssetAutoIndex.md

 function acceptAsset(uint256 tokenId, uint64 assetId) external nonpayable
 ```

-Accepts an asset at from the pending array of given token.
+Accepts an asset from the pending array of given token.

-*Migrates the asset from the token&#39;s pending asset array to the token&#39;s active asset array.Active assets cannot be removed by anyone, but can be replaced by a new asset.Requirements:  - The caller must own the token or be approved to manage the token&#39;s assets  - `tokenId` must exist.Emits an {AssetAccepted} event.*
+*Migrates the asset from the token&#39;s pending asset array to the token&#39;s active asset array.An active asset cannot be removed by anyone, but can be replaced by a new asset.Requirements:  - The caller must own the token or be approved to manage the token&#39;s assets  - `tokenId` must exist.Emits an {AssetAccepted} event.*

 #### Parameters